yu-lab-vt/CINDA/README.md

 1) Sep.2020: Add the support to problems where detections can be shared across different trajectories.

-2) Nov.2020: Add support to python on win32 system (compiled by Mingw-w64 in Cygwin64).
+2) Nov.2020: Add support to python 64bit on Windows system (compiled by Mingw-w64 in Cygwin64).